 - seizures started quite young or during a difficult period such as puberty

-- not accepting the diagnosis and therefore having limited understanding of epilepsy themselves
+- they have not accepted their diagnosis and therefore having limited understanding of epilepsy themselves

-- missed schooling or not attending school camps or activities
+- of missed schooling or not attending school camps or activities

-- parents, family or friends being overprotective and restrictive, or even self-imposed restrictions
+- of parents, family or friends being overprotective and restrictive, or even self-imposed restrictions

-- bad experiences with others attitudes towards epilepsy or seizures
+- of bad experiences with others attitudes towards epilepsy or seizures

-Be open about your condition so your close friends and family know what you are going through.
-Education of the most important people in your life is a major step to successful and happy relationships.
+Be open with your closest friends and family know what you are going through.
+Education of the most important people in your life is a big step to successful and happy relationships.

-Although it’s not healthy to completely socially isolate yourself, if you feel you don’t have the energy you used to have, or want to limit your activities to better look after yourself, don’t feel you need to meet the expectations of others.
+Although it’s not healthy to completely socially isolate yourself, if you feel you don’t have the energy, or want to limit your activities to better look after yourself, don’t feel you need to meet the expectations of others.
 If you can’t maintain as many face to face relationships, there is still online communication.
-Focus on the most important people to you first.

-It really comes down to being open with other people and discuss any changes that you need to make.
-They won’t understand how you’re feeling if you don’t communicate it.
+It really comes down to being open with people close to you, and discuss any changes that you need to make.
+They won’t understand how you’re feeling if you don’t tell them.